HariSekhon/Spotify-tools/README.md

 ```
 ./spotify-lookup --help

+Filter program to convert Spotify URIs to 'Artist - Track' form by querying the
+Spotify Metadata API

 usage: spotify-lookup.pl [ options ]

 -f  --file          File name(s) containing the spotify URLs
 -a  --album         Print Album name at end of track [Album:<name>]
-    --territory     Give a 2 letter territory code to suffix tracks that aren't available in that territory with '(Unavailable in GB)'.
-I've found this to be unreliable information from Spotify, not currently recommended
+    --territory     Give a 2 letter territory code to suffix tracks that aren't
+                    available in that territory with '(Unavailable in GB)'.
+                    I've found this to be unreliable information from Spotify,
+                    not currently recommended
     --mark-local    Suffix local tracks with '(Local Track)'
 -r  --retries       Number of retires (defaults to 5)
--w  --write-dir     Write to file of same name in directory path given as argument (cannot be the same as the source directory)
+-w  --write-dir     Write to file of same name in directory path given as
+                    argument (cannot be the same as the source directory)
--s  --speed-up      Speeds up by reducing default sleep between lookups (0.1 secs) by this factor, useful if you're beind a pool of DIPs at work ;)
+-s  --speed-up      Speeds up by reducing default sleep between lookups (0.1
+                    secs) by this factor, useful if you're beind a pool of DIPs
+                    at work ;)
--n  --no-locking    Do not lock, allow more than 1 copy of this program to run at a time.
-This could get you blocked by Spotify's rate limiting on their metadata API.
-Use with caution, only if you are behind a network setup that gives you multiple IP addresses
+-n  --no-locking    Do not lock, allow more than 1 copy of this program to run
+                    at a time.
+This could get you blocked by Spotify's rate
+                    limiting on their metadata API.
+Use with caution, only if
+                    you are behind a network setup that gives you multiple IP
+                    addresses
     --sort          Sort the resulting file (only used with --write-dir)
     --wait          Wait to acquire spotify lock instead of exiting
 -t  --timeout       Timeout in secs (default: 10000).
-There is also 30 second timeout on each track translation request to the Spotify API
+There is also 30 second
+                    timeout on each track translation request to the Spotify
+                    API
 -v  --verbose       Verbose mode (-v, -vv, -vvv ...)
 -h  --help          Print description and usage options
 -V  --version       Print version and exit